FREE Shipping on orders over $899

 To prevent epicondylitis, consider following these tips:

-2. Proper technique: Learn and practice correct technique in any physical or work activity that involves repetitive movements.
+2. Proper Technique: Learn and practice proper technique for any physical or work activity that involves repetitive movements.

-3. Ergonomics: Make sure you have proper posture and proper ergonomics in the workplace.
+3. Ergonomics: Ensure proper posture and proper ergonomics in the workplace.

-4. Rest and recovery: Allow your muscles and tendons to recover properly between sessions of physical activity.
+4. Rest and recovery: Allow your muscles and tendons to recover properly between physical activity sessions.

-Epicondylitis is a painful injury that affects the tendons and muscles of the elbow due to repetitive movements and overuse.
-If you experience symptoms of this condition, it is essential to seek medical attention for proper diagnosis and treatment.
-By taking preventative measures, you can reduce the risk of developing epicondylitis and maintain the health of your elbows.
+Epicondylitis is a painful injury affecting the tendons and muscles of the elbow due to repetitive motion and overuse.
+If you experience symptoms of this condition, it's essential to seek medical attention for proper diagnosis and treatment.
+By taking preventative measures, you can reduce your risk of developing epicondylitis and maintain the health of your elbows.
 Take care of your body and stay active safely!

 Remember that prevention is better than cure